 Music is an integral part of our communal life at SPC.
 In worship, for recreation, and through concerts and special events we enjoy all kinds of music.
 Our volunteer choir, directed by Eunjung Ahn, Minister of Music, participates in Sunday worship offering selections representing many styles and genres.
 Choir rehearsals held on Wednesday evenings at 7:00 pm are open to all.
 Contact Eunjung Ahn for more information, firstname.lastname@example.org

-• Sun, June 2 – First Sunday of June
+- Sunday, June 7 – First Sunday of June, Trinity Sunday

-• Sun, Oct 6 – World Communion Sunday, with the Chinese Community Church
+- Sunday, October 4 – World Communion Sunday with Chinese Community Church (in the pews)

 All are welcomed to the table.
 We serve non-alcoholic grape juice.
 Gluten-free bread is available on request.